DELETE Statement in SQL

 The table data removed after using the DELETE command can be rolled back.

-The next section shows using DELETE statement with various examples.
+The next section shows using a DELETE statement with various examples.

 The example of deleting a row